Imaging a semi-classical horizonless compact object with strong redshift: Introduction

-However, the modeling of the images of quantum-corrected compact objects without horizons has to be executed with care.
-In particular, when the photons are allowed to enter the object, some subtle effects that should happen inside the object have to be carefully taken into account.
-These should include the strong redshifts that can retard the photon propagation as seen by a distant observer, as well as possible interactions between light rays and the internal quantum structure of the object.
-Intuitively, the combination of these two factors will effectively \textit{block} the photons propagating inside the object.
-As a result, the intensity of the inner rings will be suppressed, making the images closer to a classical black hole.
-Modeling the internal interactions and their associated darkening effects is challenging and is often highly model-dependent due to the lack of knowledge about how to describe such quantum interactions based on microscopic dynamics.
-For example, an effective approach of darkening images motivated by interactions was recently proposed in the construction of the images of fuzzballs \cite{Bacchini:2021fig} and compact topological solitons \cite{Heidmann:2022ehn}.
-It was shown that the shadow images cast by these horizonless compact objects can be almost indistinguishable from that of a classical black hole.
-Gravitational redshifts, on the other hand, should be able to darken the images in a more model-independent manner.
-This is because gravity is determined by a given energy-momentum distribution, independent of the details of the microscopic components.
-Therefore, we can expect that an extremely strong redshift, if any, should darken the images of a horizonless compact object in a way that does not depend much on the details of its internal interactions.
-In this paper, we would like to examine this possibility and study how generic such a darkening process is and how much the darkened images mimic the images of a classical black hole.
+However, when the photons are allowed to enter the object, some subtle effects inside have to be carefully considered.
+These include the strong redshifts that can retard the photon propagation as seen by a distant observer, as well as possible interactions between light rays and the internal quantum structure of the object.
+Intuitively, the combination of these two factors will effectively \textit{block} the photons propagating inside the object, hence suppressing the intensity of the inner rings, and resembling more the classical black hole images.
+Modeling the internal interactions and their associated darkening effects is challenging and is often model-dependent.
+Recently, an effective approach to darkening images was proposed in the construction of the images of fuzzballs \cite{Bacchini:2021fig} and compact topological solitons \cite{Heidmann:2022ehn}.
+It was shown that the shadow images of these horizonless compact objects can be almost indistinguishable from classical black hole images.
+Gravitational redshifts, on the other hand, can darken images in a more model-independent manner because gravity is determined by a given energy-momentum distribution, independent of the details of the microscopic components.
+Therefore, the presence of extremely strong redshift should darken the images of a horizonless compact object in a way that does not depend much on the details of its internal interactions.
+In this paper, we will examine how generic such a darkening process is and how much the darkened images mimic the images of a classical black hole.

 One way to find a candidate of black holes in quantum theory is to identify the most compact object formed in the time evolution of a collapsing matter according to the 4D semi-classical Einstein equations \cite{Kawai:2013mda,Kawai:2014afa,Kawai:2015uya,Ho:2016acf,Kawai:2017txu,Kawai:2020rmt,Kawai:2021qdk}